GET - On Google Play

 In the winter, you can take in the snow-covered scenery while cross-country skiing on groomed trails and other nature trails around the area.

-Houston is located in Northwestern BC, 465 km (290 mi) east of Prince Rupert and 320 km (199 mi) west of Prince George along Highway 16.
-Highway 16 links British Columbia with Northern Alberta and Highway 37, the route to the Yukon and Alaska.
+Houston is located in Northwestern BC, 411 km (256 mi) east of Prince Rupert and 307 km (191 mi) west of Prince George along Highway 16.
+Highway 16 links British Columbia with Northern Alberta and Alaska Highway 97 and the Stewart-Cassiar Highway 37, the two routes to the Yukon and Alaska.